gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 We will be using the 2nd method in this workshop.

+### Uploading Raw Data to MinIO

 First let's upload the data needed for this workshop, using the techniques we have learned in the [Working with MinIO Object Storage](../02-object-storage/README.md) when working with MinIO Object Storage.

-### Upload Raw Data to MinIO

 First create a new bucket `wordcount-bucket` for the data